-Eat the whole thing.
+- Eat the whole thing.
 Choose breads, crackers and cereals made from whole grains.
-Refined grains are stripped of their healthy outer coat (bran), which lowers the fiber content.
+Refined grains are stripped of their outer coat (bran), which removes some of the important vitamins, minerals, and nutrients, including fiber.
+Enriched grains have some of the vitamins and minerals added back.
 Brown rice is a whole grain; white rice is not.
 Similarly, removing the skin from fruits and vegetables decreases their fiber content.
 It’s better to eat an apple than to drink apple juice.

-Rise and shine (and snack.)
-Start your day with a high-fiber cereal or oatmeal.
+- Rise and shine (and snack.)
+Start your day with a whole grain cereal or oatmeal.
 Add some bananas, berries or other fruit.
-Or, crush up that high-fiber cereal and mix it with yogurt.
-Whip up a breakfast smoothie in your blender with frozen fruit and nonfat milk.
+Or, crush up that tasty cereal and mix it with yogurt.
+Whip up a breakfast smoothie in your blender with frozen fruit and low-fat milk.
 Fresh or dried fruit, raw vegetables, and low-fat popcorn and whole-grain crackers are all good snack choices.
-And a small handful of unsalted, unoiled nuts or pumpkin seeds is a portable, healthy, high-fiber snack star!
+And a small handful of unsalted nuts or pumpkin seeds is a portable, healthy snack star!

 Article copyright © 2015 American Heart Association.
 This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.